starmaid/pulseofexploration/README.md

     ./install.sh
     ```

-19. Turn off the Raspberry Pi.
+19. Turn off the Raspberry Pi, and then disconnect the power.

     ```
     sudo poweroff